 Getting tested is the only way to know whether or not you have HIV.
 The CDC recommends that all adults, from ages 13 to 64, should be screened for the virus.
 You can order an at-home HIV testing package from myLAB Box.
 These tests offer lab-certified results that can be checked discreetly online.

-See also: Safe is Sexy: Guide to HIV Testing
+See also our Safe is Sexy: Guide to HIV Testing.

 There isn’t a cure for HIV; however, getting treatment early can slow the progression of the disease and significantly improve quality of life.
 A recent study found that people with HIV might have a near-normal life expectancy, as long as they begin treatment before their immune systems are too severely damaged.

 If early HIV symptoms in women are present, just like in men, it is a good idea to get tested right away.
 However, it is important to remember that HIV does not always show signs or symptoms.
 If you are sexually active, you should be tested regardless.
 Luckily, there is an easy and convenient way to test from home!
 Here’s how it works: